 It seems to encapsulate much of the world today.
 And it highlights the realities of leadership in many nonprofit organizations, especially small- and medium-sized ones.

-Being a nonprofit leader necessitates a deep understanding of the organization.
+Being a nonprofit leader can be an all-encompassing experience.
+It necessitates a deep understanding of the organization.
 It requires an awareness of what it takes to provide the services the organization offers.
 It gives leaders to liberty make decisions, small and large.
 And it gives them burdens that keep them awake at night from terror or excitement about the future.

 The ideal versus reality of leaders’ time